Qyoom/qyoom.github.io/about.md

 permalink: /about/
 ---

 I'm a Scala and Javascript programmer, a former (and rebooting) graphic designer, an incurable journaler.
 I live at the library, a local hacker space, and a burrow deep in the woods.
 I keep my mind on a very long leash.
-My heros are Amy Goodman, Leonardo Fibonacci, Mike Bostock, Robert Duchamp, Saul Steinberg, Joseph Cornell, Rube Goldberg, Krazy Kat, Ai Weiwei, The Brothers Quay, to name a random few...
+My heros are Amy Goodman, Leonardo Fibonacci, Robert Duchamp, Saul Steinberg, Gertrude Stein, Rube Goldberg, Krazy Kat, Ai Weiwei, and The Brothers Quay, to name a random few...

 ### Thinking in Models